SaiRevanth-J/bipolar-test/README.md

                - targets:
                  - 54.173.163.134.8080

   f) In Jenkins-server Prometheus and grafana are launced as a docker container to setup  monitor and logging  with following commands

-       1. docker volume create prometheus-data
+       1. sudo docker volume create prometheus-data
-       2. docker run -d \
+       2. sudo docker run -d \
                 -p 9090:9090 \
                 -v /path/to/prometheus.yml:/etc/prometheus/prometheus.yml \
                 -v prometheus-data:/prometheus \
                  prom/prometheus

-       3.docker run -d --name=grafana -p 3000:3000 grafana/grafana
+       3.sudo docker run -d --name=grafana -p 3000:3000 grafana/grafana

   g) Prometheus is accessed on jenkins-server 54.145.138.148:9090 .

   h) Grafana  is accessed on jenkins-server 54.145.138.148:3000 .

   i) Dashboard is created for Monitoring and logging of  deployed container.